Exploring the effects of Scalar Non Standard Interactions on the CP violation sensitivity at DUNE: Introduction

 We organize the paper as follows: we discuss the formalism of scalar NSI in section \ref{sec:scalar NSI}.
-Then in the methodology section \ref{sec:Methodology}, we present a brief discussion on the oscillation probabilities in presence of scalar NSI in section \ref{sec:probability}.
-Afterward, in section \ref{sec:simulation} we discuss our simulation methodology used in the analysis.
-In addition in section \ref{sec:results} we present our results of the study and finally we summarise our findings in section \ref{sec:conclusion}.
-In Appendix \ref{appendix:1}, we give a sample derivation of transformation equations, which will be used to obtain the analytical expressions of probabilities in presence of scalar NSI.
-Also, for completeness we have shown our analysis results for non zero $\eta_{\tau \tau}$ in Appendix \ref{appendix:2}.
+In section \ref{sec:Methodology}, we discuss the effect of scalar NSI on the oscillation probabilities in presence of scalar NSI and the details of the simulation methodology used in the analysis.
+In section \ref{sec:results}, we present the results of the study and finally we summarise our findings in section \ref{sec:conclusion}.